fd0/nepomuk/README.md

-# Simple PDF Archive
+# Nepomuk PDF Archive

 This program implements an archive for scanned PDF documents.
-It consists of several different parts:

- * An ingester process which runs an FTP server and collects files from an `incoming` directory.
-Files are de-duplexed and then processed with the program `ocrmypdf` which runs OCR and optimizes the PDF files
- * A sorter process which stores processed files from the ingester into a directory structure

 The directory structure is as follows:

- * `incoming/` place new files here (also used by the FTP server)
+ * `incoming/` place new files here manually
+ * `uploaded/` contains files uploaded via the FTP server
+ * `processed/` holds files optimized and OCRed before sorting
  * `db.json` contains data about the individual files
  * `archive/` contains subdirs for each correspondent, which then contains the files

+File names within `archive/Foo` (for correspondent called `Foo`) are constructed of the following fields, joined by dashes:

+ * Date (`YYYYMMDD`)
+ * Title
+ * ID (first four byte of the SHA256 hash of the file's content, in lower-case hex characters, e.g. `3c18aae3`)

+Example: `20201132-Title of the Document-3c18aae3.pdf`:

+The ID is used to look up the file in the `db.json` file, which contains additional metadata.

 # FTP Server